ResearcherSN/NLKIP-Data/README.md

 # DataMPSubmission
-Data on Nonlinear Bilevel Knapsack Problem
+Data on Nonlinear Bilevel Knapsack Problem.
 Check the file named "Summary" to understand the data files.